bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - TK Children

 I use Diversity and RS Children (as well as Realistic RS Children), which provides a good vanilla-friendly uplift to basically every NPC in the game.
 Cathedral also looks really good to me.
 A lot of face and hair mods make everything too smooth for my taste, or they only update a few characters, leaving everyone else to wallow in their relative ugliness.
 But to each their own.

+Another thing I haven't tried yet is [HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/57339), an SKSE plugin that adds support for body, hair, and clothing physics.
+I know you can use [Artesian Cloaks of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/17416) to add physics to the cloaks from Wet and Cold, but I haven't found anything for the hair from Diversity.

 Some of my favorite mods are companion mods.
 If you decide not to mess with any mods, then at the very least, pick a good companion mod (or three) and start a new game.
 Some of these companions will really enrich your time in the game world, and they'll surprise you with some of the things they say.
 As much as I love playing with graphics and combat mods in Skyrim, the things that always keep me interested are good stories and *good characters*.